 So when I had the opportunity to sit down with Sacha Mitic—top hairstylist and co-founder of the covetable Swedish haircare line Sachajuan—to get the sleekest blowout of my life, I took careful note of every product and technique he used every step of the way.
 As we chatted about everything from the human tendency to change their beauty look to authentic Japanese sushi, Mitic worked my strands into stick-straight perfection.
-It was 104˚F in L.A. that day (and I even took a 20-minute walk in the heat shortly after leaving the salon) but still my sleek straight hair survived the weather—and three subsequent yoga classes (and consequently getting tied up in a bun) and seven showers.
+It was 104˚F in L.A. that day (and I even took a 20-minute walk in the heat shortly after leaving the salon) but still, my sleek straight hair survived the weather—and three subsequent yoga classes (and consequently getting tied up in a bun) and seven showers.

-Mitic had even given me a middle part, a look I rarely dabble in, and even after continued wear not a single strand tried to rebel and return to my usual side-part.
+Mitic had even given me a middle part, a look I rarely dabble in, and even after continued wear, not a single strand tried to rebel and return to my usual side-part.
 Each day I continued to receive compliments for my smooth, straight hair, and it wasn't until day four that it even began to show any wave.

 Mitic kindly broke down each step of the miraculous blowout so I can do my best to attempt to replicate it at home.
-The only tools used were a hairdryer, hair brush, and hair straightener.
-The rest of the formula was in the products, which he added in in careful increments, always erring on the side of less.
+The only tools used were a hairdryer, hairbrush, and hair straightener.
+The rest of the formula was in the products, which he added in careful increments, always erring on the side of less.

 Once my hair was washed, Mitic applied mousse to my roots while combing my hair into a middle part.
 He explained that in Sweden, they're often working with quite fine hair and thinner textures.
 "We developed a technique where we try to get more texture and volume to it."
 He underscored the importance of combing out toward the length of the strands so that the product was dispersed evenly throughout.
 "Our product is based on a very light scale, so it's more about building the texture rather than having very strong products," he noted.
 "When it comes to fine hair, it's really delicate in a way, so if you put in too strong a product it just gets too sticky and you can't really move it."
 He worked product in little by little as he blow-dried my hair in sections, continuing to brush through for uniform distribution.

-Next he added a touch of shine serum away from the root, focusing on the ends of strands then brushing through for distribution.
+Next, he added a touch of shine serum away from the root, focusing on the ends of strands then brushing through for distribution.